redwoodjs/redwoodjs-com-archive/docs/appConfiguration.md

   stories = true
 ```

 Configuration for Generator "test" and "story" files.
-By default, the following Generators create Jest test and Storybook files (with mock data files when applicable) along with the specific component file(s): component, cell, layout, page, sdl, and services.
+By default, the following Generators create Jest test and/or Storybook files (with mock data files when applicable) along with specific component file(s): component, cell, layout, page, sdl, and services.
+Understandably, this is a lot of files, and sometimes you don't want all of them, either because you don't plan on using Jest/Storybook, or are just getting started and don't want the overhead.
+These toml keys allows you to toggle the generation of test and story files on and off.

 | Key       | Description                    | Default  |
 | :-------- | :----------------------------- | :------- |